 # Visitors

-> How to track and manage visitors in Nexudus — register guests, manage tours, handle host approvals, and link visitors to bookings.
+> How to track and manage visitors in Nexudus — register guests, manage tours, handle visitor approvals, and link visitors to bookings.

 ## Overview